a-h/picotemp/README.md

 Make sure the pico is plugged in, then in Thonny, press the button labled 'STOP' to connect to the pico, then use [View > Files] which will open a side-panel showing the current folder on top, and the pico's storage below.

 If there is anything in the pico's window, right click and press delete until the storage is empty.
-Now right click on the folder called 'lib' at the top and select 'Copy to /'.
+Now right click on the folder called 'lib' at the top and select 'Upload to /' (older versions of Thonny will say 'Copy to /').
 This might take a while!

-Finally, right click on main.py and click 'Copy to /'.
+Finally, right click on main.py and click 'Upload to /'.
 Do this again for secrets.py.

-When you unplug the pico and plug it back in, it will run the program.
+When you unplug the Pico and plug it back in, it will run the program.